edsu/diary/README.md

 ---

+## 7/24/2023

+Today was rather *uneventful*.
+Most of it was spent poring over *Operation* *Gravings*, an undercover initiative that had my mind churning and *picturing* all sorts of outcomes.
+My responsibility involves *economizing* resources, not a particularly exciting job but essential nonetheless.
+Individual codenames for agents sounded like a Hebrew lesson - Abeam, *Hezronites*, *Feebly*, *Sardis*...
+Even though the task was routine, there was something *untamed*, almost wild about it.
+Had *Bonaparte*, with his expansive *operation*s, felt the same way?
+During breaks, I picked up *Thack*'s latest novel about a menacing character named *Aram*, constantly *molesting* the peace in his town.
+An interesting subplot was the character of *Hortensian*, the brave woman leading the *upturn* against the tyranny.
+Her spirit made me think of the *Fanners* from *Aboot* - resilient and tenacious.
+To deal with *Aram*, I kept thinking she would need their strength.
+This musing took a backseat when I was asked about the budget again.
+I *feebly* nodded and resumed my number crunching.
+My own little battle against financial excess.

 ## 7/23/2023

 Today felt like I was cast onto the shores of the *Hebrides*, a *bellwether* *amid* an alien world.
 I descended on *Tarentum*, a place sequestered in its little bubble of existence, far from my familiar ecosystem.
 The streets ran wild and uncontrolled, like a *vierge* *Lachlin*; every turn telling its own unique tale yet unexplored, every passerby on streets, *Menschen* from lives radically different than mine.
 The *thunders* rolled in, releasing an onslaught of rain, a *melchi* present from the gods in glossy liquid crystal forms.
 Somehow, it felt purposely *délibéré*.
 I sheltered at a local store selling, peculiarly, *appliances*, as if the inhabitants of this place had a *speciality* for maintaining an utterly domestic existence.
 The howling wind outside almost felt *incapacitating*, yet paradoxically, it seemed to *elevate* my spirit to a new plane of acceptance and adaptation.
 A single bell rang out in the distance, *curdling* the eerie silence.
 It was a reminder of decisions that had been set in motion, circumstances, over which I had been abductee rather than conductor.
 The *patrolmen* made their rounds, guardians over this eerie *Zion*, silent vigilantes in muted acknowledgement of this complex orchestration of life I had stumbled into.